 SQL Azure Connection Type (SSRS)

-Microsoft Windows Azure SQL Database is a cloud-based, hosted relational database built on SQL Server technologies.
+Microsoft Azure SQL Database is a cloud-based, hosted relational database built on SQL Server technologies.
 To include data from SQL Database in your report, you must have a dataset that is based on a report data source of type SQL Database.
 This built-in data source type is based on the SQL Database data extension.
 Use this data source type to connect to and retrieve data from SQL Database.

 This data extension supports multivalued parameters, server aggregates, and credentials managed separately from the connection string.